USTC-IMCL/subject-LFIQA-software/README.md

 ```
 The Origin folder contains origin light field views.
 Each distorted type has 5 levels (it is fixed in this version, see konwn issue section).

 In each folder, e.g. the Origin or the distortion_type_2/1, the views are named in x_y.png or h_w.png format.
 The x/y (w/h) represents col index and row index respectively in the angular domain.
 The number of the angular index should be continuous but **it does not need to start from 0**.
+Also, any formats including png, jpg, bmp or ppm are acceptable.
+But we do not consider the bit depth greater than 8.

 **If you want a refocusing feature, please put the lambda file and the depth map in each folder.
 The lambda file is only for the dense light field image.
 The module for sparse light field images need to be further implemented.**